pygae/galgebra/doc/galgebra_guide.rst

 ``Ga(basis,g=None,coords=None,X=None,norm=False,sig='e',Isq='-',wedge=True,debug=False)``

-   The ``basis`` and ``g`` parameters were described in section [BasisMetric].
+   The ``basis`` and ``g`` parameters were described in section :ref:`BasisMetric`.
 If the metric is a function of position, if we have multivector fields, or we wish to calculate geometric derivatives a coordinate set, ``coords``, is required. ``coords`` is a list of *sympy* symbols.
 For the case of instantiating a 3-d geometric algebra in spherical coordinates we have

    .. code:: python